JohnSnowLabs/spark-nlp/README.md

 ### Compiled JARs

-To compile the jars from source follow [these instructions](https://sparknlp.org/docs/en/compiled#jars) from our official documenation
+To compile the jars from source follow [these instructions](https://sparknlp.org/docs/en/compiled#jars) from our official documentation

 ## Platform-Specific Instructions